NathanStrutz/SheepComputerFundamentalsClass/homework.md

 Some of the homework will be assigned typing practice.
 We expect that new students in this class can find the keyboard part of the computer, and would have a low typing speed.
 By the end of the school year, if they keep up with their typing homework, they will become very efficient.

-##### Why do we teach typing?
+##### Why teach typing?

 -   Faster typing speed helps all other high school and college homework complete faster
 -   Typing is a professional skill that everyone should have, especially highly paid office workers
 -   Typing proficiency produces improved test scores on computerized tests
--   Creates more confidence with a computer and less frustration
+-   It creates more confidence with a computer and less frustration

 ### Quizzes